bticknor/PyPoT/README.md

 \sigma_t = exp(x_t^T \beta)
 ```

 For p-dimensional parameter vector $\beta$.
-GPD is the Generalized Pareto Distribution with the location parameter fixed at 0.
+GPD stands for the Generalized Pareto Distribution with the location parameter fixed at 0.
 (TODO CITE AND MOTIVATE)  The following functionality is available:

 - Maximum likelihood point estimation of model parameters, and asymptotic uncertainty quantification
 - Return level estimation and asymptotic uncertainty quantification